 The lower basin is colder than the upper one.
 So you can relax in the warm water and then release your bodies into the cold water of the last pool.
 On top of the two pools, there’s a viewpoint platform.

-The architecture and quality of these Iceland thermal springs make it hard to believe that access is free.
-Also note that the seatown of Akranes is postcard worthy and very nice to visit.
+The architecture and quality of these Iceland thermal springs make it hard to believe that access is free, but it is!

 How to get to Guðlaug Hot Tubs?